searchhub/searchhub.github.io/ui/readme.en.md

 # AI-Training

-The AI-Training view enables you to train and improve searchhub’s clustering at large scale.
-There will always be some cases where searchhub on its own might not be confident enough to decide if two words or search phrases are similar enough to merge them together.
+The AI-Training view enables you to train and improve searchHub’s clustering at large scale.
+There will always be some cases where searchHub on its own might not be confident enough to decide if two words or search phrases are similar enough to merge them together.
 For these particular cases we created the AI-Training view.
 In this view we expose the most prominent of these cases and give you as a users the chance to give feedback.